teunbrand/ggnomics/README.md

 Here is a list:

-  - Cannot execute evaluation of aesthetics when the referred column is S4
+  - Cannot evaluate expressions on S4 columns in aesthetics ([work in progress]())
   - Using GRanges as position unit is slow
-  - There is no way (yet) to represent non-integers on genomic scales.
+  - Currently cannot represent non-integers on genomic scales.
   - Doesn’t have a polar coordinate system
   - No working implementation of discrete scales
   - No working List-like solution yet (e.g. IntegerList etc.)